-Also, A-Fib over time may lead to decreased mental abilities and even dementia, because blood isn’t being pumped properly to the brain and other organs (see Boston AF 2007/A-Fib Decreases Mental Abilities).
+Also, A-Fib over time may lead to decreased mental abilities and even dementia, because blood isn’t being pumped properly to the brain and other organs (see A-Fib News 2007/A-Fib Decreases Mental Abilities).

 If you choose the option of just living with your A-Fib, it is important to monitor you closely; for example, your atria should be measured periodically to see if they are being stretched and enlarged, and your cognitive abilities should be tracked over time.
 But you may be able to live for years with occasional “silent” A-Fib episodes which don’t progress to anything worse.